 The Computation and Visualization Consortium, funded through science education grant awards to Macalester College, Calvin College, Grinnell College, and Smith College, covers all local workshop expenses.
 All hotel arrangements will be made for participants.

 Arrival and Departure

-The first-half of the workshop will begin at 9 am on Monday, July 7, 2014 and end at noon on Wednesday, July 9, 2014.
-The second-half of the workshop will start at noon on Wednesday, July 9 and conclude by 4 pm on Friday, July 11, 2014.
-Those flying to the workshop can book flights to the Minneapolis-St. Paul International Airport (MSP).
-The airport is approximately 15 minutes from campus by car.
-Shuttle or taxi transportation will be arranged once flight schedules of participants becomes known.
-As agreed upon during the planning of the Computational and Visualization Consortium (CVC), each participating institution will cover transportation costs.
-A limited number of travel scholarships are available for non-CVC participants.
+The workshop will begin at 9:00 AM on Monday, June 12, 2017 and ends at 4:00 PM on June 16, 2017.
+Those flying to the workshop can book flights to the Minneapolis/St. Paul (MSP) International airport.
+The airport is approximately 20 minutes from campus by car.
+Shuttle or taxi transportation will be arranged once the participant flight schedules are known.
+As agreed during the planning of the CVC, each participating institution will cover its faculty members’ transportation costs.
+For non-CVC members, a limited number of travel scholarships may be available.